 We come across large numbers in many different situations.
-For example, area of our country is 32, 87, 263 square km., population of our state 8,46,65,533, cost of school building, agricultural production, distance between the planets, multiplication of 3 digited numbers with 3 or more digits are also in large numbers.
+For example, area of our country is 32, 87, 263 square km., population of our state 8,46,65,533.
+Similarly cost of school building, agricultural production, distance between the planets, multiplication of 3 digit numbers with 3 or more digit numbers, we obtain large numbers.

-By learning these large numbers, do you think Uma can understand the numbers taught by her teacher in the classroom?
+By learning these large numbers, do you think Uma can understand the numbers taught by

 - 1. Give any five examples using daily life situations where the number of things counted would be more than 6-digits. - 2.
-Write the smallest and greatest of all two digit, three digit, four digit, five digit six digit, seven digit, eight digit numbers.
+Write the smallest and greatest of all two digit, three digit, four digit, fivedigit, six digit, seven digit, eight digit numbers.